Xysma: Deluxe, Lotto and Girl on the Beach

 Xysma's third album, Deluxe (1993), continued to evolve their death'n'roll sound, with the instrumentals becoming more rock-like.
 The songs were hard-paced, in the vein of Helmet.
 This was the last album on which Janitor used growled vocals.
 The next album, Lotto (1996), was a full-blooded rock album with a very retro style; one of the tracks was featured later in Brian De Palma's movie Snake Eyes (1998).
 The band also released an EP called Singles, containing covers of classics sung in a schlager style.

 Xysma's fifth and final album, Girl on the Beach, was more or less a pop rock album, and tension between the members grew.
 Eventually the band decided to quit, and though they played occasional gigs since, there had been no talk of reunion.

-Reunions and upcoming sixth studio album
+Reunions and No Place Like Alone

 Guitarist Toni Stranius (9-6-1972 – 7-7-2006), member of both Xysma and Disgrace, died in 2006 after a heart attack, in Ireland, where he lived.
 A memorial gig in his honour was held on 15 September 2006 in Bar Päiväkoti, Turku.
 All of Stranius' bands (including Disgrace, Xysma and Finnish rock band Kalsaripaita) played at the occasion, reuniting Xysma just for this special event.

 Xysma has been playing live concerts again since 2011.

-The band plans to release their first studio album in 24 years in 2022.
+On 3 February 2023, the band released a new single "Sigh for Sore Mind".
+Their sixth album, No Place Like Alone, was released on 24 March.
+It is the band's first album in 25 years.